AndrewKapp59/weekend-jquery-server-calculator/README.md

 - Last there's the equals button, which runs the equation and replaces it in the input field with the answer.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](https://secure-sands-49830.herokuapp.com/)
+To see the fully functional site, follow this link: [Link](https://secure-sands-49830.herokuapp.com/)

 ## Screen Shot